The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Examples

 We take the chart $a_{01}=1$.
-Next we blow up the strict transform $a_2=a_3=0$ of the line.
-We describe it with homogeneous coordinates, i.e., with a $\C^*$-action.
+Next, we blow up the strict transform $a_2=a_3=0$ of the line.
+We describe it with homogeneous coordinates, that is, with a $\C^*$-action.
 We explain this for the blow up of the origin in $\C^2$.
 Consider coordinates $(u,v,t)$ with action $\la \cdot (u,v,t) = (\la u,\la v,\la^{-1} t)$.
 The quotient $\C^3//\C^*$ is just $\C^2$: the invariant functions $x=ut$ and $y=vt$ are the coordinates.
 The quotient only parametrises closed orbits.
 We take out the $t$-axis, consisting of the origin, which lies in the closure of all non-closed orbits, and a non-closed orbit: consider the set $B\colon u=v=0$.
-The quotient $(\C^3\setminus B)/\C^*$ is the blow up of $\C^2$.
+The quotient $(\C^3\setminus B)/\C^*$ is the blow-up of $\C^2$.

-At this point we can introduce our four-dimensional base space, as the other ruling of the quadric can be treated in the same way.
+At this point, we can introduce our four-dimensional base space, as the other ruling of the quadric can be treated in the same way.
 This means also replacing $z_0$ and $z_1$.
 We therefore set

 The coordinates $(a_0:a_1\semic b_0:b_1\semic \al1,\al2)$ describe the product ${\rm Bl}_0 \C^2 \times {\rm Bl}_0 \C^2$ of blow-ups of the origin in $\C^2$.
 We substitute the above values in the first equation for the tangent space, add a multiple of the second equation and divide out common factors to obtain